crunch horizontal sheath

 My Design

-For the Mk1 (left), I just took measurements of the tool and designed channels that run to the end sheath for the Crunch’s protrusions to slide along.
-However, after using the sheath on an actual belt, I found myself trying to slide the tool in at a diagonal through the center of the long side rather than sliding it in parallelily (adverb of parallel) from the short side.
-The sides of the big plier hinge channel prevented me from doing that so for the Mk2, I opened the channel up.
-I also realised that the plier hinge would never interact with the short open end so I also beefed it up and added a gradual slope.
-Doing this not only made it possible to slide the tool in diagonally, it also made it much easier to line up the tool to slide it in from the short side as well.
-Also note that I used 3D honeycomb infill instead for the Mk2 of gyroid because it looks better; my printer is tuned poorly so the infill pattern shows through the surface.
+For the Mk0 (left), I just took measurements of the tool and designed channels that run to the end sheath for the Crunch’s protrusions to slide along.
+However, after using the sheath on an actual belt, I found myself trying to slide the tool in at a diagonal at the center of the long side rather than sliding it in parallelily (adverb of parallel) from the short side.

 My original PLA print started bending and finally snapped after a few weeks so I reprinted it in PETG.
 It locks in just as well, possibly better, and it also is showing no sign of fatigue.
 I’ll update this post if it breaks again.